web-deps/odom/docs/assets.md

 ### Markup

 Acom allows you to create markup and insert it in the DOM.
 The markup is parsed before inserted into the DOM.
-Markup can be created the same way [`elements`](#elements) are created.
+Markup can be created the same way [`nodes`](#nodes) are created.
 Either use it directly or create a function that returns markup.
 In Acom, markup can be HTML, XML or any XML based markup.
 Acom has built-in support for HTML and XML.
 If you use any markup that is not HTML or XML-compliant, you can use [`middleware`](./api/create-component/middleware.md) to precess the markup.
 External markup can be created in HTML files, XML files, ES6 modules or any text file.
 Refer to [Using Assets](#using-assets) to see how you can use markup as an asset.

 ### Text